ThePandaJam/Argupedia-test-forum/README.md

 5. Once the installation project is complete, you can run ```npm start``` to run the app in development mode.
 (The page will reload if you save any changes to the source code.
 You will see any errors in the console)
 6. Open a browser to http://localhost:3000/ to view the app in the browser

+## User credentials for testing
+If you wish to try out the application for yourself, you can sign up as a new user or use one of these users' credentials:

+### User1
+email: user1@email.com
+password: Argument123

+### User2
+email: user2@email.com
+password: Critical123

+### User3
+email: user3@email.com
+password: Scheme123

 See the ```createReactAppREADME.md``` file for details on available scripts, deployment and more.
 ## Credits
 ### Code